My Cat Has Hairballs!

 Luckily, there is a simple solution for cat hairballs.
 Although there are no guarantees to completely be able to stop cat hairballs, hairballs can certainly be reduced drastically.
 Follow these steps to reduce hairballs from forming in your cat:

-- Obvious step #1: Brush your cat daily to grab up as much loose hair as possible.
+- Step 1: Brush your cat daily to grab up as much loose hair as possible.
 This will prevent excess loose hair from getting into your cat's mouth to form hairballs.

-- Add digestive support and lubricating agents to your cat's diet.
+- Step 2: Add digestive support and lubricating agents to your cat's diet.
 Such support can be found in Omega-3 fish oil for cats, and digestive enzymes for cats.

 If your cat has frequent hairballs, there is a simple and healthful remedy to reduce this occurance.
 We recommend the following supplements for your cat: